 Who can blame them?
-All you need are some eggs, salt, pepper, a bit of garnish and a pan.
+All you need are some eggs, salt, pepper, a bit of garnish, and a good pan.

 Mastering how to make an omelette will take you some time.
-There are thousands of ways that you can ruin this dish.
+There are several ways that you can ruin this dish.
 For instance, you might undercook or overcook the omelette.

 My ideal pan for this is this Calphalon Classic.
-It has a great size to it, especially for omelettes and is has a lid cover if you want to do some veggies in the omelette as well (as I like to do some time).
+It has a great size to it, especially for omelettes.
+It has a lid cover if you want to add some veggies to the omelette as well (as I like to do sometimes).

-Dadreviews is really ranting about the Calphalon as well in his life time warranty pan review here:
+Dadreviews is really raving about the Calphalon as well in his lifetime warranty pan review here:

-This article will help you figure out the top 5 omelette pans that will help you create the perfect omelette.
+This article will show you the top 4 omelette pans that will help you create the perfect omelette, every time plus 1 must-have frittata pan.

 |Best Japanese omelette Pan: TeChef Tamagoyaki pan|